Sliver of hope: Kremlin sees a diplomatic path on Ukraine

 “There are no sensible reasons for such a military deployment,” Scholz said.
 “No one should doubt the determination and preparedness of the EU, NATO, Germany and the United States” in case of an military offensive.

 U.N.
-Secretary-General Antonio Guterres held talks with Lavrov and Ukrainian Foreign Minister Dymtro Kuleba, underlining “there is no alternative to diplomacy.”
+Secretary-General Antonio Guterres held talks with Lavrov and Ukrainian Foreign Minister Dmytro Kuleba, underlining “there is no alternative to diplomacy.”

+Biden on Monday spoke by phone with British Prime Minister Boris Johnson.
+According to a Downing Street statement, the two “agreed there remained a crucial window for diplomacy and for Russia to step back from its threats towards Ukraine.”

 “It’s a big mistake that some embassies moved to western Ukraine,” Zelenskyy said.
 “It’s their decision, but ‘western Ukraine’ doesn’t exist.
 It’s united Ukraine.
 If something happens, God forbids, it (escalation) will be everywhere.”